drm/vkms Virtual Kernel Modesetting¶

 - Async updates (currently only possible on cursor plane using the legacy cursor api).

 For all of these, we also want to review the igt test coverage and make sure all relevant igt testcases work on vkms.
+They are good options for internship project.

 We want to be able to reconfigure vkms instance without having to reload the module.
 Use/Test-cases: